leeyspaul/katacoda-concurrency-basics-in-go/concurrency-basics-in-go/step3.md

 # Challenge
-Change the code using WaitGroups to block and synchronize the code so a data race no longer happens.
+Change the code using WaitGroups to synchronize the code.
 The output should be 200 if the code is synchronized correctly.

 # Conclusion
 In this exercise you succesfully implemented WaitGroups to synchronize concurrent code.
 Great job!

-This is just the beginning of writing concurrent code that works in Go!
-I hope that this was useful in getting started on understanding how to identify data races and implement basic blocking with channels and WaitGroups!
+In this Katacoda scenario you learned how to test for data races, block with Channels, and block with WaitGroups!